JereKuusela/valheim-esp/publish/README.txt

 	- Created object when destroyed.
 	- Item drops with amounts and chances.
 	- World generator parameters.
-- Bounding boxes for mineral/stone support system to locate parts keeping the deposit from collapsing.
 - Stack size and despawn timer on dropped items.
 - Ship speed (both current and average), wind angle and wind strength on the HUD when sailing.